Okay, I don't know how that's possible. How can a sword be filled with blood?

 (The NIV has "Edom" for "Idumea" in the KJV.)

-So, as the QSB explains, God's bloody sword is going to come down from heaven on God and Sarah Palin's enemies.
+So, as the QSB explains, God's bloody sword is going to come down from heaven on his enemies.

 Now, let's go on to verse 6, which includes the title quote for this post.